 While the conference is oriented towards food bloggers, it is also very applicable to other food media, wine bloggers, food brands, and PR companies.
 Here are a few reasons why you should consider attending:

-- Excellent Content of relevance to food bloggers including sessions on writing, social media, technology, community building, career growth, and marketing
+- Excellent Content of relevance to food bloggers and digital media influencers including sessions on writing, social media, technology, community building, career growth, and marketing

 - Outstanding Food from our sponsors and local restaurants, including options for special diets